 All admitted students will be required to submit proof of immunizations to a medical document service.
 The cost of this will be ~$120, which is not included in tuition.

 There are eight RN-BSN courses taught in an online format.
-Two courses include practice experience components: Public Health Nursing and Synthesis of Clinical Knowledge for Nursing Practice.
+Two courses include practice experience components: Public Health Nursing and Capstone for Nursing Practice.
 The faculty will work with students to find sites.